 Skip to main content

-Sensing technologies are an increasing part of urban management and safety.
-It is desirable to implement urban sensing without cameras for enhanced privacy and robustness to illumination conditions.
-In response to these requirements, we introduce a multimodal sensing system that comprises 60-GHz phased array TX and RX modules, a passive IR camera, a COTS-based FMCW radar sub-system, a mixed-signal data acquisition module, and an FPGA.
-A separate PC is used to execute AI-based inferencing.
-The prototype system and an associated multi-modal DNN are evaluated in two use cases (1) detection of concealed objects in motion, (2) head gesture classification.
-Experimental results support the feasibility of this sensing approach, achieving > 99% classification accuracy for head gestures, and > 70% classification accuracy for 5 of 6 objects concealed inside a backpack while in motion along a path of about 3m.
-In both cases, each classification results requires < 15msec. of data.
+Technologies for sensing and monitoring human-related activities and vehicles/objects are an important and increasing part of urban management and safety.
+It is desirable to enable these systems to operate without visible-domain cameras for enhanced privacy and robustness to varying illumination and weather conditions.
+We introduce a multimodal sensing system integrating a 60-GHz phased-array TX/RX, a passive IR camera, a COTS FMCW radar sub-system, mixed-signal data acquisition, and an FPGA, with AI-based event classification on a separate PC.
+The prototype system and its multi-modal DNN are evaluated in two use cases: (1) detecting concealed objects in motion and (2) classifying head gestures.
+Experimental results support the feasibility of this sensing approach, achieving > 99% head-gesture accuracy and > 70% accuracy for 5 of 6 objects concealed in a backpack while moving along a 3m path.
+In both cases, each classification uses only < 15 ms of data.